akualab/occult/README.md

 var uint64 key = 111 // some key
 in0, err := aProcessor(key) // Processors return errors.
 if err == occult.ErrEndOfArray {
-	break // when we don't know the length of teh array, we rely on errors.
+	break // when we don't know the length of the array, we rely on errors.
 }
 s := in0.(MyType) // use type assertion to uncover the underlying type
 ```